 Spring fever have you feeling restless?
 Yearning for fresh air and new surroundings?
-Plan a spring getaway to the Endless Mountains region of Pennsylvania to experience a delicious rite of the season with a history that dates back over two centuries.
+Plan a spring getaway to the Endless Mountains Maple Tour to experience a delicious rite of the season with a history that dates back over two centuries.
 The weekend promises scenery, syrup and serious indulgence.

 Move Over Mrs. Butterworth